Jupiter's Metastable Companions: Results

-Altogether, our metastable identifications include 12 L4 Trojans, 4 L5 Trojans, 2 horseshoes, 8 quasi-satellites, and the retrograde jovian co-orbital (514107) Ka`epaoka`$\Bar{\mathrm{a}}$wela 2015 BZ509.
-We note that a handful of these objects have been previously classified \citep{Karlsson2004,WajerKrolikowska2012,DiRuzzaetal2023} based on their dynamical behavior over the next few hundred to couple thousand years (see captions for Tables~\ref{table1}, \ref{ExD_table3}, \& \ref{ExD_table4}); differences between previous shorter time scale classifications and the longer metastable time scale classifications presented here are discussed below.
+Altogether, our metastable identifications include 12 L4 Trojans, 4 L5 Trojans, 2 horseshoes, 8 quasi-satellites, and the retrograde jovian co-orbital (514107) Ka`epaoka`$\bar{\mathrm{a}}$wela 2015 BZ509.
+We note that a handful of these objects have been previously classified \citep{Karlsson2004,WajerKrolikowska2012,DiRuzzaetal2023} based on their dynamical behavior over the next few hundred to couple thousand years (see captions for Tables~\ref{table:co-orb_classes}, \ref{table:insecure}, and \ref{table:non-res}); differences between previous shorter time scale classifications and the longer metastable time scale classifications presented here are discussed below.
 Figure~\ref{fig_co-rotating} shows the forward-integrated motion for a single libration period for six metastable object examples.

 A unique aspect of our work is to determine the time scales over which these objects (and the clones representing their orbital uncertainty) will eventually escape the resonance.
 To determine their metastable time scales, we extended each object's integrations until all 1000 clones were removed (most often for getting too close to Jupiter).
 The cumulative distributions for the resonance escape times for the 1000 clones of each of the six objects shown in Figure~\ref{fig_co-rotating} are given in Figure~\ref{fig_duration}.
 This figure also presents our measurement of the instability time scale for the retrograde co-orbital (514107) with median value of 3.6~Myr; \cite{Wiegertetal2017} estimated that the object remained in the near-Jupiter region for a lower limit of at least 1~Myr, while \cite{NamouniMorais2020} estimated a median lifetime of 6.5~Myr for the object to escape the Solar System or collide with the Sun.
 The examples shown in Figure~\ref{fig_duration} depict the range in metastable resonant sticking time scales ($10^3-10^8$ years or longer) we have identified so far.
-Table~\ref{ExD_table2} contains the full list of resonant sticking time scales for each of our 27 identified metastable jovian co-orbitals.
+Table~\ref{table:res_escape_times} contains the full list of resonant sticking time scales for each of our 27 identified metastable jovian co-orbitals.
+For more details on the determination of the resonance escape time scales, see Section~\ref{subsec:app_res_sticking_times}.